 Our business is sensitive to negative changes in general economic conditions, both inside and outside the United States.
-The continued economic downturn may adversely impact our business, resulting in:
+Global and regional economic uncertainty or depression may impact our business, resulting in:

-- reduced demand for our products, delays in the shipment of orders or increases in order cancellations; - increased risk of excess and obsolete inventories; - increased price pressure for our products and services; and - greater risk of impairment to the value, and a detriment to the liquidity, of our future investment portfolio.
+- reduced demand for our products, delays in the shipment of orders or increases in order cancellations: - increased risk of excess and obsolete inventories; - increased price pressure for our products and services; and - greater risk of impairment to the value, and a detriment to the liquidity, of our future investment portfolio.

-In addition, macroeconomic developments, such as the recent downturn in Europe, the economic slowdown in Asia and the results of the recent U.S. and other national elections, economic uncertainties caused by the result of the United Kingdom's referendum advising for its exit from the European Union could negatively affect our ability to conduct business in those geographies.
-Financial difficulties experienced by our suppliers and customers, including distributors, could result in product delays and inventory issues.
-Risks to accounts receivable could result in delays in collection and greater bad debt expense.
+In addition, global and regional macroeconomic developments, such as increased unemployment, decreased income, reduced access to credit, volatility in capital markets, decreased liquidity, uncertain or destabilizing national election results in the U.S., Europe, and Asia, and negative changes or volatility in general economic conditions in the U.S., Europe, and Asia could negatively affect our ability to conduct business in those territories.
+Financial difficulties experienced by our suppliers and customers, including distributors, due to economic volatility or negative changes could result in product delays and inventory issues.
+Economic risks related to accounts receivable could result in delays in collection and greater bad debt expense.